d3lm/ngx-drag-to-select/README.md

 A lightweight, fast, configurable and reactive drag-to-select component for Angular 6 and beyond

 > ⚠️ If your application does **not** use Angular >= v13.x then please use `ngx-drag-to-select@4.x`.
 Version 5 only supports the new package format which removes ViewEngine specific metadata.
+For more information check out the [FAQ](#versionOverview).

 ## Demo